 Sparking Creative Energy for Interior Design during Holiday Travels

-As many of you know, Pamela and her husband Jon make an annual holiday trip to Ketchikan, Alaska and it always certain to spark creative energy.
+As many of you know, Pamela and her husband Jon enjoy annual holiday travels to Ketchikan, Alaska and it always certain to spark creative energy.
 This year, Jon was unable to make the trip, so Pamela represented the duo.
 As usual, the Boyer Towing Christmas party was a fabulous way to boost holiday spirits while visiting with friends and family.
 It’s always worth the trip.